What You Need To Know About Planning A Trip To Croatia

 If you’re looking at a map, Croatia is directly across from the “boot of Italy,” and Croatia shares land borders with five countries.
 Hungary to the northeast and four other Balkans countries, Bosnia-Herzegovina, Montenegro, Serbia, and Slovenia.

 Croatia’s most interesting border, however, is the Adriatic Sea coast.
 After all, the Croatian beaches, islands, and historic towns on the Croatia coast, that draw in the vast majority of tourists.

 If you just want the biggest hits to help you with your Croatia travel planning journey, you may want to read these few posts first:

-Of course, after almost a decade of living in Croatia, it comes as no surprise that we’re often asked what to do in Croatia?
+Of course, after almost a decade of living in Croatia, it is no surprise that we’re often asked what to do in Croatia.
 But, because there are so many ways to experience the magic of Croatia, it’s tough to choose between all available options and places to see in Croatia.
 Here are some main city guides to kick you off:

 - Dubrovnik Travel Guide

 - Međimurje County Travel Guide